zenml-io/zenml/docs/book/mlops_stacks/artifact_stores/gcloud_gcs.md

 ---
-description: Store artifacts using GCP Cloud Storage
+description: How to store artifacts using GCP Cloud Storage
 ---

 The GCS Artifact Store is an [Artifact Store](./overview.md) flavor provided with